Paul Erdős: Erdős number

 Because of his prolific output, friends created the Erdős number as a tribute.
 An Erdős number describes a person's degree of separation from Erdős himself, based on their collaboration with him, or with another who has their own Erdős number.
 Erdős alone was assigned the Erdős number of 0 (for being himself), while his immediate collaborators could claim an Erdős number of 1, their collaborators have Erdős number at most 2, and so on.
 Approximately 200,000 mathematicians have an assigned Erdős number, and some have estimated that 90 percent of the world's active mathematicians have an Erdős number smaller than 8 (not surprising in light of the small-world phenomenon).
 Due to collaborations with mathematicians, many scientists in fields such as physics, engineering, biology, and economics also have Erdős numbers.

 Several studies have shown that leading mathematicians tend to have particularly low Erdős numbers.
-For example, the roughly 268,000 mathematicians with a known Erdős number have a median value of 5.
-In contrast, the median Erdős number of Fields Medalists is 3.
+For example, the median Erdős number of Fields Medalists is 3, whereas the roughly 268,000 mathematicians with a known Erdős number have a median value of 5.
 As of 2015, approximately 11,000 mathematicians have an Erdős number of 2 or lower.
 Collaboration distances will necessarily increase over long time scales, as mathematicians with low Erdős numbers die and become unavailable for collaboration.
 The American Mathematical Society provides a free online tool to determine the Erdős number of every mathematical author listed in the Mathematical Reviews catalogue.

 The Erdős number was most likely first defined by Casper Goffman, an analyst whose own Erdős number is 2; Goffman co-authored with mathematician Richard B. Darst, who co-authored with Erdős.
 Goffman published his observations about Erdős's prolific collaboration in a 1969 article titled "And what is your Erdős number?"

 Jerry Grossman has written that it could be argued that Baseball Hall of Famer Hank Aaron can be considered to have an Erdős number of 1, because they both autographed the same baseball for Carl Pomerance when Emory University awarded them honorary degrees on the same day.
 Erdős numbers have also been proposed for an infant, a horse, and several actors.